skemper/www.jhu-oose.com/toolbox/index.md

 ![Travis CI](travis-ci.png){:width="600"}
 </figure>

-**What it is.** At its simplest, a CI Server grabs the code base from [GitHub](#project-management-github), runs the automated tests, and reports on the results.
+**What is it.** At its simplest, a CI Server grabs the code base from [GitHub](#project-management-github), runs the automated tests, and reports on the results.
 In general, you may configure a CI Server to execute any task, for example, packaging the application for distribution, deploying the application, and so forth.

 **Our Choice.** Travis CI integrates nicely with [GitHub](#project-management-github), and it’s among the most popular CI Servers on the market.